Ayoreo: History

 The Ayoreo were first contacted when the Jesuits started the San Ignacio Zamuco mission in the 1720s to convert the people to Catholicism.
 The mission was abandoned in the 1740s, and the Ayoreo were left alone until the 1900s.
 The Chaco War (1932-1935) between Bolivia and Paraguay brought 100,000 troops to their territory, as well as new diseases.
 Both countries viewed the Ayoreo as a problem, and from the 1940s until the 1970s the Paraguayan soldiers could be freed from service for killing an Ayoreo.
 Ayoreo children were stolen during this time, including a twelve-year-old named Iquebi who was taken to be put in an exhibit.
 In the 1940s the Santa Cruz-Corumba railroad was built in Ayoreo territory, making the territory and people easier to access.

 Christian missionaries made contact with the Ayoreo in the late 1940s, first with the northern groups in Bolivia and then with the southern groups in Paraguay.
 The missionary groups were Catholic, Mennonite, and Evangelical, including the New Tribes Mission.
-In the late 1950s, missionaries used force and manipulation to remove the Ayoreo from their land to various mission stations.
+Against the teachings of Jesus Christ, missionaries used force and manipulation to remove the Ayoreo from their land to various mission stations in the late 1950s.
 Afterwards, the land was purchased for cattle farming.
 The missionaries also brought diseases such as measles to the Ayoreo, leading to the death of many people.
 While at the mission stations, the Ayoreo had to adopt a sedentary lifestyle and give up their culture, including their religion, appearance, music, and diet.
 The missionaries sometimes convinced the Ayoreo living at the missions to find uncontacted Ayoreo in the forest to sedentarize and convert.
 Protestant missionaries led these ventures from 1979-1986 to find the Totobiegosode group, which led to international protest.
 In December 1986, a group of Ayoreo people in contact went into the forest to find uncontacted Ayoreo to evangelize, but the incident turned violent, resulting in five deaths.
-The Totobiegosode also attacked a group of workers in their territory in 1998.
+The Totobiegosode also attacked a group of workers in their territory in June 1998.
 In 2010, an expedition in search of new species of plants and insects, organized by the Natural History Museum in London, was suspended when concerns were raised that Ayoreo people might be encountered and disturbed.